rosscdh/django-snowshoestamp/README.md

 1. python setup.py
 2. pip install requirements.txt
 3. add snowshoestamp to INSTALLED_APPS
+4. create custom class that inherits from SnowshoeStampView
-4. add 'sss' to urls
+5. add path to your custom view to your apps primary urls
+6. register custom url with snowsheostamp

 Settings
 --------